CMHA Get Set & Connect Program

 Services for LGBTQ2SAI+ Adults age 55 and over:

-• Offers health, wellness, social, and educational events for adults age 55 and over who identify as LGBTQ2SAI+ (lesbian, gay, bisexual, transgender, queer, Two-Spirit, asexual, and intersex)
+• Offers health, wellness, social, and educational events, as well as support groups, for adults age 55 and over who identify as LGBTQ2SAI+

 • Provides elders the opportunity to suggest and oversee recreational programming